 Beyond function and symbolism, wristbands can also be a matter of personal style for some cricketers.
 In modern-day sport, appearance and individuality matter just as much as performance.
 Wristbands are an accessory that allows players to express their personality on the field, and many players choose colors, patterns, or brands that reflect their style.

-Some cricketers wear wristbands as part of their overall “look,” giving them a sense of confidence and distinctiveness.
+Some cricketers wear this as part of their overall “look,” giving them a sense of confidence and distinctiveness.
 Fashion-conscious players, especially in leagues like the Indian Premier League (IPL), may pair wristbands with other accessories like caps, sunglasses, or custom gloves to create a signature style.

 7. Charitable Causes and Messages

-Wristbands are sometimes used to raise awareness for social, environmental, or charitable causes.
+These are sometimes used to raise awareness for social, environmental, or charitable causes.
 Much like athletes in other sports who wear wristbands to promote specific campaigns, cricketers can use wristbands to support causes close to their hearts.
 For instance, players may wear wristbands featuring slogans or symbols related to charitable foundations, health awareness campaigns (such as breast cancer awareness), or global social issues like climate change.

 These wristbands provide a visible platform for cricketers to use their global reach for positive influence, reminding fans and other players of causes they feel passionate about.